-Purpose: This program provides the information to enhance the student's networking skills and prepares the student to study for the core exams that may lead to the Microsoft Certified Systems Administrator (MCSA) certification and the Microsoft Certified Systems Engineer (MCSE) track.
+Purpose: This program provides the information to enhance the student's networking skills and prepares the student to study for the core exams that may lead to the Microsoft Certified Technology Specialists (MCTS) certification and the Microsoft Certified IT Professional (MCITP) certification.

-Occupational Objectives: Network Administrator, Technical Support Analyst, and Entry Level Systems Engineer
+Occupational Objectives: Server Administrator, Network Administrator, Technical Support Analyst, and Entry Level Systems Engineer

-Program Notes: Students enrolling in this certificate should have completed the Network Fundamentals Career Studies Certificate or equivalent as well as have a strong foundation in microcomputer applications for Windows, word processing, spreadsheet, and database.
-Students must attain the grade of "C" or higher in IT courses taken for this certificate.
+Program Notes: Students enrolling in this program must have a strong foundation in Computer Concepts, PC Hardware and OS Architecture, and Telecommunications.
+Students must attain the grade of "C" or higher in IT courses taken for this career studies certificate.